renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_needs.md

 - Beware of comparisons, but use it when necessary to avoid ambiguity.
 Example: "Ensure the volume is higher than the ambient noise" fails to convey the desired outcome, so you should ignore and state as "Avoid hearing ambient noise" as the desired outcome.
 - Criteria must be mutually exclusive, collectively exhaustive and non-redundant.
 Avoid any redundancy among them.
 - The result should following the template of the output.

+# Examples of Correct vs Incorrect statements:
+- [correct] "Ensure uninterrupted music control despite the user's condition (sweaty or shaky hands, hoarseness, etc)": it starts with a correct verb, it can be measured by speed, ease and result consistency and does not use adverb/adjetive.
+- [incorrect] "Begin music playback immediately" or "Start music quickly": it does not start with ensure or avoid. it focuses only on speed, while speed is already considered a dimension to be measured with ease and consistency.
+It uses adverb/adjetive.

 # Composite Score for Prioritization:
 Use a composite score to prioritize criteria, based on evaluating each criterion on the following (scale 1 to 5):